allebb/executioner/README.md

 ## Requirements

-This library is developed and tested for PHP 5.4+
+This library is unit tested against PHP 7.3, 7.4 and 8.0!

+If you need to use an older version of PHP, you should instead install the 3.x version of this library (see below for details).

 ## License